Skip to main content

 // allowed = true

-The same check for a different user Becky, however, will return false, because Becky does not have an employee relationship with company:xyz:
+The same check for Becky, a different user, returns false, because Becky does not have an employee relationship with company:xyz:

 Initialize the SDK